-In 2019, the Company undertook regional exploration on the eastern flank of Metates.
+During late 2019 and 2020, the Company has been undertaking regional exploration on the eastern flank of Metates.
 Three gold-silver prospects, Crisy, San Javier and Cerro Pelon, are being explored within different regional structural settings associated with intermediate composition intrusive rocks.
-Chesapeake has assembled a 10,000 hectare land package covering these three prospects.